-Coos Healthier Together supports Southern Coos Hospital and Health Center with developing and implementing a preventive educational and awareness project that includes coordinated messaging and community education on immunizations, and the misuse of opioids and prescription medications.
+Coos Community Health Improvement Plan supports Southern Coos Hospital and Health Center by developing and implementing a preventive educational and awareness project that includes coordinated messaging and community education on immunizations, and the misuse of opioids and prescription medications.

-The immunization awareness campaign include education on the importance of vaccines for all ages, as well as which vaccines are important for target populations, where they can receive them, and how to access health insurance or discounted services.
-Coordination amongst partners will incorporate the key messages of "the flu shot is safe and effective in protecting you against flu infection"; "getting vaccinated doesn't take long and it's safe"; "you will protect yourself and your loved ones, especially those at risk"; "you have the power to protect against vaccine-preventable diseases"; and, "vaccine-preventable diseases are still a threat - vaccination is the best protection".
+The immunization awareness campaigns include education on the importance of vaccines for all ages, as well as which vaccines are important for target populations, where they can receive them, and how to access health insurance or discounted services.
+In 2021 the focus of Immunizations moved from a focus mainly on Flu to COVID vaccinations.
+As the threat from COVID-19 lessens, the immunization awareness campaign will once again shift focus to target children and families with messaging on childhood immunizations and flu vaccines; teenagers and young adults with messaging on HPV and flu vaccines; adults with messaging on flu vaccines; and seniors with messaging on flu and pneumonia vaccines.

-The immunization awareness campaign will target children and families with messaging on childhood immunizations and flu vaccines; teenagers and young adults with messaging on HPV and flu vaccines; adults with messaging on flu vaccines; and seniors with messaging on flu and pneumonia vaccines.
+The substance misuse campaign includes marketing material for the Police Department Drug Take-Back Programs, where and how to access treatment including via telehealth, and the three A's of intervention strategies, "Ask about RX use and watch for signs of potential abuse; Advise about proper medicine use; and, Assist people who may be experiencing challenges with RX abuse".
+Coordinated messaging amongst partners incorporates key messages such as:

-The substance misuse campaign includes marketing material for the Bandon Police Department Drug Take Back Program, where and how to access treatment including via telehealth, and the three A's of intervention strategy, "Ask about RX use and watch for signs of potential abuse; Advise about proper medicine use; and, Assist people who may be experiencing challenges with RX abuse".
-Coordinated messaging amongst partners incorporates the key messages of "the physical and psychological realities of prescription drug abuse and addiction are devastating and can ruin a student's future aspirations', "there is a connection between abusing prescription medications and combining them with alcohol and over-the-counter (OTC) medications", "When taking as-directed, prescription medications are safe, but when not taken as directed or shared with others, the consequences can be extremely serious and life-threatening", and, "Proper medication storage helps to ensure that teens and family members are kept safe, and safe medicine disposal is an essential prevention strategy that impacts individuals and the environment".
+- The physical and psychological realities of prescription drug abuse and addiction are devastating and can ruin a student's future aspirations - There is a connection between abusing prescription medications and combining them with alcohol and over-the-counter (OTC) medications - When taking as-directed, prescription medications are safe, but when not taken as directed or shared with others, the consequences can be extremely serious and life-threatening - Proper medication storage helps to ensure that teens and family members are kept safe, and safe medicine disposal is an essential prevention strategy that impacts individuals and the environment